Skip to main content

 Awesome Oscillator

 The Awesome Oscillator (AO) is an indicator used to measure market momentum.
-AO calculates the difference of two selected periods simple moving averages, where the default periods are 5 and 34.
+AO calculates the difference between two simple moving averages of selected periods, where the default periods are 5 and 34.
 The simple moving averages that are used are not calculated using closing price but rather each bar's midpoints.
 AO is generally used to affirm trends or to anticipate possible reversals.

 image-20260127-091907.png